 Cell phone makers, wireless carriers, and governments worldwide call on QUALCOMM to engineer a quality conversation.
 The company pioneered the commercialization of the code-division multiple access (CDMA) technology used in digital wireless communications equipment and satellite ground stations mainly in North America.
 It generates most of its sales through the development and marketing of semiconductor chips such as its Snapdragon line and system software based on CDMA and other technologies.
 Its biggest customers are suppliers to mobile phone makers Samsung and Apple.
-QUALCOMM also licenses technology rights from its large intellectual property portfolio.
-QUALCOMM offered some $47 billion to buy NXP Semiconductors in 2016.
+The company also licenses technology rights from its large intellectual property portfolio.
+QUALCOMM has offered $47 billion to buy NXP Semiconductors.

 In addition to CDMA technology, the company's other technologies include Orthogonal Frequency Division Multiple Access (OFDMA), which allows multiple access on the same channel, and next-generation Wideband Code Division Multiple Access (WCDMA), designed to ease the transmission of multimedia content.

-The CDMA business is QUALCOMM's biggest, generating 69% of revenue.
-Its technology licensing unit brings in the rest.
+QUALCOMM CDMA Technologies (QCT) is the company's biggest business, generating 65% of revenue.
+Its QUALCOMM Technology Licensing (QTL) unit unit brings in the rest.

 Sales and Marketing

-Combined, Samsung, Hon Hai Precision Industry Co., and other suppliers to mobile phone makers, account for 45% of QUALCOMM's sales.
+Combined, Samsung and mobile-phone maker suppliers to Apple such as Hon Hai Precision Industry Co. account for 45% of QUALCOMM's sales.